WindMillCode/Windmillcode-Angular-CDK/projects/wml-panel/README.md

 # WML Panel

+This content is for the 19.0.0 version.
+Switch to the[latest version](/Windmillcode-Angular-CDK-Docs/angular-components/wml-panel/)for up-to-date documentation.

 t
 The Angular WML Panel library is a sophisticated Angular module designed to offer a robust and versatile panel component system within Angular applications.
 This library is meticulously engineered to provide developers with a seamless and intuitive interface for creating, managing, and interactingtt with panels in their web applications.
 The core objective of the  library is to streamline the process of panel management, offering a suite of features that cater to various panel-related needs, such as dynamic content loading, customization, and responsive layout management.